onXmaps/jirafy-changelog/README.md

   * Ignore entries that include this string.
   * Etc.

 In order to keep this action as simple as possible we aren't planning to add more flags or options.
 However since the output is just text you can write a command line to do anything you want.
-In issue #93 we had a user that wanted to list the changelog in reverse order and drop any entries with `gh-pages`.
+If you want to list the changelog in reverse order and drop any entries with `gh-pages`.
 Here is how they can do that but using Bumping as the restrict word because it shows up in this projects history:

 ```yaml
       - name: Modify the changelog